Potala Palace - A World Heritage Architectural Masterpiece

 Potala Palace’s history can be traced back to about 1,300 years ago and it has been through several large reconstructions ever since.
 It was originally built in the 7th century when the Tubo Kingdom ruled Tibet to house the King Srongtsen Gampo and his two wives - Princess Wencheng of Tang Empire and Princess Bhrikuti of Nepal.

 Potala Palace is one of the holiest buildings of Tibetan Buddhism.
-It is the palace of the leader of Tibetan Buddhism – Dalai Lama.
+It is the palace of the leader of Tibetan Buddhism.
 In ancient times, Potala Palace opened a Buddhist school to teach Buddhism.
-It houses many stupas of past Dalai Lamas.
-And in both Red Palace and White Palace, there are lots of precious statues, especially the 2 meters high statue of Tsong Khapa (in East Chapel), a silver statue of Padmasambhava (in South Chapel), and statues of Sakyamuni, Dalai Lamas and Medicine Bduddha (in North Chapel).
+It houses many stupas of past high lamas.
+And in both Red Palace and White Palace, there are lots of precious statues, especially the 2 meters high statue of Tsong Khapa (in East Chapel), a silver statue of Padmasambhava (in South Chapel), and statues of Sakyamuni and Medicine Bduddha (in North Chapel).
+To appreciate them fully, observe key identifiers such as hand gestures, ritual objects, and seated postures.
 Integrated into different Buddhist art of Han dynasty, India and Nepal, the sculptures is another precious treasure in the palace.

 How to Get to Potala Palace